hpi-schul-cloud/cui/rasa-nlu/data/opensap_faq/certificate.md

 - Is there any reason why I can't download My Certificates for this course?
 - I cannot download my certificate.
 - I did pass the final exam but my Record of Achievement document is not available.
-- Hello.
-When will it be available?
-Thanks.
 - Why Record of Achievement / Participation certificate not available?
 - When I can down load my certificate.is it today or tomorrow?
 - I have one question related to the record of achievement certificate, it is not activated yet..
 When will it be ready ?